 - Boil liquid stock in a pot over medium heat.

-- Debone and break the cooked mackerel into chunks.
+- Add the smoked mackerel chunks.

-- Then, incorporate the bell peppers.
+- Then, add the bell peppers.

 - Give the couscous a final stir and put the contents on a plate to serve!